ekino/autodata/gitbook/API.md

 ```

 ### name
-The tms name that you want to use
+The TMS name that you want to use

 ### parser
-This parsing function will be called whenever a tag is triggered, this is your opportunity
-to enhance default tms logic or provide your own one
+This parsing function will be called whenever a tag is triggered, this is your opportunity to enhance default TMS logic or provide your own one.

+This function allows you to add custom data on the already parsed tag.
+This could have been done by the parsing function but it is done this way in order to seperate the role of each function.

 ### enhancer
 This function allows you to add custom data on the already parsed tag.
-This could have been done
-by the parsing function but it is done this way in order to seperate the role of each function.
+This could have been done by the parsing function but it is done this way in order to seperate the role of each function.

+### sender
+This function allows you to change how parsed and enhanced data is sent to TMS or any tag collector system.
+For example, when using GTM as TMS, it pushes values in Google's dataLayer object.

 ## autoData.sendPageView

+This method needs to be used in an SPA or in a tunnel, where there is no page reload.
+In this contexte, the goal is to track each views/steps as pageviews (generally called virtual pageviews).

+The output sent to TMS is the same than automatic pageviews.

 Usage